-- a.
-Submission of the Bid on forms other than those supplied by the City; - b.
-Alteration, interlineation, erasure, or partial detachment of any part of the forms which are supplied herein; - Inclusion of unauthorized additions conditional or alternate Bids or irregularities of any kind which may tend to make the Bid incomplete, indefinite, or ambiguous as to its meaning; - d.
-Failure to acknowledge receipt of any or all issued Addenda;
+a.
+Submission of the Bid on forms other than those supplied by the City;

-- e.
+- b.
+Alteration, interlineation, erasure, or partial detachment of any part of the forms which are supplied herein; - c.
+Inclusion of unauthorized additions conditional or alternate Bids or irregularities of any kind which may tend to make the Bid incomplete, indefinite, or ambiguous as to its meaning; - d.
+Failure to acknowledge receipt of any or all issued Addenda; - e.
 Failure to provide a unit price or a lump sum price, as appropriate, for each pay item listed except in the case of authorized alternative pay items; - f.
 Failure to list the names of Subcontractors used in the Bid preparation as may be required in the Solicitation Documents; - g.
 Submission of a Bid that, in the opinion of the Owner, is unbalanced so that each item does not reasonably carry its own proportion of cost or which contains inadequate or unreasonable prices for any item; - h.
 Tying of the Bid with any other bid or contract; and - i.
 Failure to calculate Bid prices as described herein.

 2.45.
-Evaluation of Bids and Offeors: The Owner reserves the right to:
+Evaluation of Bids and Offerors: The Owner reserves the right to:

-- reject any and all Bids, - waive any and all informalities, - negotiate final terms with the Successful Bidder, and - disregard any and all nonconforming, nonresponsive or conditional Bids.
+- reject any and all Bids, - waive any and all informalities, - take into account any prompt payment discounts offered by Bidder, - negotiate final terms with the Successful Bidder, - take into consideration past performance of previous awards/contracts with the Owner of any Contractor, Vendor, Firm, Supplier, or Service Provider in determining final award. and - disregard any and all nonconforming, nonresponsive or conditional Bids.